Our History

 NAHR retreat held at Duke to discuss NAHR's future direction, clarifying criteria for Fellows and confirming the Academy's role in assuring the future vitality of its Fellows and the HR profession

-February 1, 1997 - First President title appointed to William Johnson
+February 1, 1997 - First President title appointed to William Johnson (formerly Executive Director)

 Number of Fellows exceeds 50